BASED ON POLICY NUMBER AND TITLE:

-- TTC will not grant credit for a course previously attempted at Trident Technical College (including withdrawals).
+- TTC will not grant credit for a course previously attempted at TTC (including withdrawal).
 Awarded Advanced Standing credits will not affect a student's grade point average.

 - TTC does not guarantee that Advanced Standing credit awarded for required TTC courses will transfer to other institutions.

 TTC grants credit for selected college-level Excelsior College examinations.